 - Tutoring may be accessed through either the academic department or the Learning Assistance Center (LAC) located in room 104 of McIver Hall.
 The LAC may be contacted at (336)334-3878.

 - Students should check their syllabi, departmental and/or faculty announcements for published tutorial sessions.

 - Interpreter Services

 It is the responsibility of the student requesting interpreting services to provide the office with their schedule immediately after registration.
 In the event of late registration, every effort will be made to secure accommodations as soon as possible.
 Any changes to a schedule prior to, or after the start of a semester, should be reported immediately to the Assistant Director for Deaf and Hard of Hearing Services.

-It is the responsibility of the student to inform ODS if he/she does not plan to be in class on a given day or if the student plans to miss an event in which they have requested an interpreter.
-If three consecutive classes and/or events are missed without informing ODS, interpreting services to that class and/or event will be suspended pending a meeting with the Assistant Director for Deaf and Hard of Hearing Services.
+It is the responsibility of the student to inform OARS if he/she does not plan to be in class on a given day or if the student plans to miss an event in which they have requested an interpreter.
+If three consecutive classes and/or events are missed without informing OARS, interpreting services to that class and/or event will be suspended pending a meeting with the Assistant Director for Deaf and Hard of Hearing Services.

 Interpreters will wait for 15 minutes for you to arrive for classes and/or events that are 1 to 2 hours in length.
 Interpreters will wait 30 minutes for classes and/or events that are 3 hours in length or longer.

 While OARS will consider individual preferences in the assignment of interpreters, it reserves the right to make all interpreter assignments.
 Interpreter assignments are at the sole discretion of OARS and may be based upon many factors which may include, but may not be limited to, availability, certification, qualification and the appropriateness of the request based on actual or perceived conflicts of interest.